spatie/laravel-query-builder/UPGRADING.md

 # Upgrading

+## From v5 to v6

+A lot of the query builder classes now have typed properties and method parameters.
+If you have any custom sorts, includes, or filters, you will need to specify the property and parameter types used.

 ## Notice when upgrading to 5.6.0

 The changes to the `default()` method break backwards compatibility when setting the default value to `null` (`default(null)`).
 This is pretty much an edge case, but if you're trying to unset the default value, you can use the `unsetDefault()` method instead.